MicrosoftLearning/mslearn-postgresql/Instructions/Labs/19-perform-inference-azure-machine-learning.md

 8. Close the Cloud Shell pane once your resource deployment is complete.

-## Train a machine learning model
+## Deploy an Azure Machine Learning model

-You will train a new Azure Machine Learning automated machine learning model [using the studio UI](https://learn.microsoft.com/azure/machine-learning/how-to-use-automated-ml-for-ml-models?view=azureml-api-2).
+The first step is to deploy a model to Azure Machine Learning.
+An example of a model trained on a set of listings data is available in the repository, and you will use this model in your PostgreSQL integration.

-1. Download the `listings-regression.csv` file from [the mslearn-postgresql repository](../../Allfiles/Labs/Shared/listings-regression.csv).
+1. Download the `mlflow-model.zip` file from [the mslearn-postgresql repository](../../Allfiles/Labs/Shared/mlflow-model.zip).
+Extract the files from this into a folder called **mlflow-model**.

 2. In the [Azure portal](https://portal.azure.com/), navigate to your newly created Azure Machine Learning workspace.